grafana/mimir/docs/getting-started/_index.md

 - A built Mimir image.
 - A Docker network to put these containers on so they can resolve each other by name.
 - A single node Consul instance to coordinate the Mimir cluster.

+**Note**: If you chose to deploy the single instance, single process deployment using the `filesystem` storage backend, you must now switch to using an external object store.
+See the [blocks storage documentation](../blocks-storage/_index.md) for information on supported backends.

 ```sh
 $ make ./cmd/mimir/.uptodate